john-m-burleson/NHANES-R-Programming/README.md

 **Logistic regression**

 In this file we conduct binary logistic regression to try and forecast the odds of a person experiencing walking impairment in their lifetime.
-Our logsitc regreesion model is a fuinction of other possible dependant demographic varibles that represent our population of interest.
+Our logistic regression model is a function of other possible dependent demographic variables that represent our population of interest.
 These variables are associated with walking impairment, such as diabetes and gender.
-These varaibles are important because having one or more of these charteristics increases the odds of you having walkjing impairment in your lifetime.
-We come up with a statistically significant model as well as provide some model performance metrics Such as a ROC curve (as seen below) to gauge the predictablity of our model.
+These variables are important because having one or more of these characteristics increases the odds of you having walking impairment in your lifetime.
+We come up with a statistically significant model as well as provide some model performance metrics Such as a ROC curve (as seen below) to gauge the predictability of our model.

 ![figure3_roc_curve](https://user-images.githubusercontent.com/36578867/47459487-10fc4c80-d791-11e8-8edc-414675fb0af2.jpg)

-**Machene learning models**
+**Machine learning models**

-In  these files we try and put together some machiene leanring models that try and perdict walking impairment in an individual.
-More will be added at a latter date seeing which models preform the best (including out logsitc regression model).
+In these files we try and put together some machine learning models that try and predict walking impairment in an individual.
+More will be added at a later date seeing which models preform the best (including out logistic regression model).